 At the time, the British actress was coming off another hit costume drama, Showtime's The Tudors.
-She would later go on to join WGN's Salem, the CW's Supergirl and Amazon's Carnival Row — which is currently filming its second season.
-Merchant is also about to launch her literary debut, the young adult fantasy novel The Hatmakers (more on the book).
+She would later go on to join WGN's Salem, the CW's Supergirl, and Amazon's Carnival Row.
+Merchant is also about to launch her literary debut, the young adult fantasy novel The Hatmakers.

 "Shooting that pilot was a really great lesson," Merchant said via Zoom from London.
 "It was an affirmation about listening to my instincts and following them, because I tried to back out of that situation and, during the contract process, I did back out.
 I was talked back into it by some persuasive people.
 Then I found myself naked and afraid in Morocco and riding a horse that was clearly much more excited to be there than I was."

 Merchant is referring to Daenerys' wedding night in the pilot, which included nudity when the exiled Targaryen princess was claimed by her brutish horse lord husband, Khal Drogo (Jason Momoa).
 The Merchant version was filmed as more of a seduction than in the eventually aired pilot starring Clarke.
 One shot of the sex scene was interrupted by the horse having an erection (the pilot reshoot and horse anecdote were detailed in my Game of Thrones oral history, Fire Cannot Kill a Dragon).